red-data-tools/red-data-tools.github.io/index.md

   4. The current lack of knowledge doesn't matter

-     * We may need knowledge about mathematics, statistics, linear algebras and so on to implement fast tools.
+     * We may also need knowledge about mathematics, statistics, linear algebra and other areas to implement fast tools.
 But we don't require them when someone joins us.
 We can learn about them while we work.
 We can use existing fast implementations and learn from existing fast implementations.

   5. Ignore criticism from outsiders

-     * We may take a long time to achieve complete tools for data processing.
-Some outsiders may criticize us until the time.
+     * We may take a long time to achieve a complete set of tools for data processing.
+Some outsiders may criticize us until that time.
 We should ignore the blame.
 We don't have time to worry about them. :-)

   6. Fun!